Real Estate Glossary: Homebuying 101

 All-Inclusive Trust Deed (AITD):

-Any additions to a home or a community that are considered valuable to tenants or buyers.
-(Ex.
-Pools, play structures, tennis courts)
+Amenities refer to any additions to a home or a community that are considered valuable to tenants or buyers, like pools, play structures, or tennis courts.

 Annual Percentage Rate (APR):

 The interest rate is the amount a lender charges a borrower and is a percentage of the down payment or principal.
 The interest rate on a loan is typically noted on an annual basis known as the annual percentage rate.